-EDSE 5530 Education and Psychology of Exceptional Children 3
+EDSE 5530 Education and Psychology of 2

-NOTE: Not requir ed of students certified to teach.
-5
+NOTE: Not requi Exceptional Children ared of students certified to teach.
+3

 EDSE 5540 Theory and Procedures for

 Teaching Exceptional Children 3

 EDSE 5560 Psycho-Educational Diagnosis of

 the Exceptional Child 3

 EDSE 5570 Consultation and Collaboration 3

 EDSE 5580 Learning and Behavior Disabilities 3

 EDSE 5640 Managing Inappropriate

 Classroom Behavior 3

 EDSE 5680 Teaching Academics to the

 Mildly Disabled 3

 EDSE 5690 Managing Transitions of

 Exceptional Persons 3

 EDSE 5800 Technology in Special Education

 and Rehabilitation 3

 EDRD 5610 Teaching Reading in Elementary

 School 3

 OR

 EDRD 6050 Strategy for Developing Reading 3

 NOTE: reading courses not required if already certified

-EDSE 5950 Student Teaching
+\EDSE 5950 Student Teaching

-(EDCI 4705 or 4706 must be taken concurrently with this course.)
+(\EDCI 4705 or 4706 must be taken concurrently with this course.)